babylonchain/babylonchain.github.io/docs/developer-guides/overview.md

 # Developer Guides

-💡 Deep dive into Babylon's theoretical foundations and technical details.
+💡 Deep dive into the theoretical foundations and technical details of Babylon.

 ---